renanklein/PersonApi/README.md

 # PersonApi
-An API for traning purpose
+An API for training purpose